Measurement events relative to temporal quantum reference frames: Non-ideal clocks

 \subsection{Purified measurement approach for non-ideal clocks}

 In contrast to the \HSLshort approach, the \GLMshort approach is fundamentally different when clocks are non-ideal.
-Even with a natural extension of \cref{PerfectGLMHamiltonian}, as the one presented below, the evolution equation changes substantially, and the evolution becomes non-unitary.
+Even with a natural extension of \cref{PerfectGLMHamiltonian}, as the one presented below, the evolution equation changes substantially, and as a result the evolution can become non-unitary.
 The probability rule remains formally the same as \cref{1prob} (changing $\ket{t}_C \rightarrow \kett{t}$), with the important difference that the denominator is now not always equal to 1.
-In \cref{appendix:glm_to_hsl} we show how to compute \GLMshort probabilities in terms of \HSLshort probabilities.
-The resulting invariant observables in the \HSLshort approach are time-non-local.